 Check the assembly for any dust or dirt in the pre-filter after cleaning it.
 If you don’t see anything obvious that could be causing a problem, that may be a sign that there’s a more significant issue with your air purifier.
 For a clearer understanding of its effectiveness, you may need an air quality monitor.

 The lifespan of an the filters varies, depending on where you live and the frequency of use.
 In reality, there is no “one size fits all” when it comes to knowing when to replace an air purifier.
-We've put together a simple tutorial that will help you determine if you're air purifier is working properly:
+You need to regularly test your purifier to know if it's working.

 7) Will an Air Purifier Protect My Entire House?